 You need to roast a duck for this recipe, and there are lots of ways to do it.
-If you have a typical wild duck, you can quick roast it.
-If you have a domestic duck or a very fat wild one, you should slow-roast it.
-Here is how to fast roast a duck, and here's how to slow-roast a duck.
-Since I used a canvasback here, I will repeat the fast-roasting technique below.
-I served this with fresh candy cap mushrooms, which taste a little like maple syrup, but any fresh mushrooms will do, Or skip them and serve with a green vegetable of your choice.
-Since this has gravy, you really ought to have mashed or smashed potatoes here.
+Here ishow to fast roast a duck, and here's how to slow-roast a duck.
+Since I used a wild duck, I will repeat the fast-roasting technique below.
+I serve this with fresh mushrooms and mashed or smashed potatoes.

 2wild ducks,such as mallards, pintail, canvasbacks, gadwall or redheads

 Olive oil to coat ducks

 Pan drippings from the duck,about 3 tablespoons

 1/3cupbourbon or whisky

 1/2teaspoonTabasco sauce or other hot sauce

 Take the ducks out of the fridge and coat them with olive oil.
 Salt them well inside and out.
 Let them come towards room temperature for 30 minutes.
 Preheat the oven to 450°F.